project-katara/katara-nasa/README.md

 - [GeoServer](https://github.com/project-katara/geoserver) - the open source software GeoServer was used for building the layers of the 3D globe.

-- [LLaMA 2](https://huggingface.co/docs/transformers/main/model_doc/llama2) - LLaMA 2 pretrained model, with average 7 billion parameters as a base, was used for building Katara LLM, however it was fine-tuned using NASA datasets and documents to answer Earth's water related questions.
+- [LLaMA 2](https://huggingface.co/docs/transformers/main/model_doc/llama2) - LLaMA 2 pretrained model, with average 7 billion parameters as a base, was used for building Katara LLM, it was fine-tuned using NASA datasets and documents to answer Earth's water related questions.

 - [Katara](https://huggingface.co/spaces/dkdaniz/katara) - here you can try Katara LLM chat